TykTechnologies/tyk-identity-broker/README.md

 ## The Broker API

 Tyk Identity Broker has a simple API to allow policies to be created, updated, removed and listed for programmatic and automated access.
-TIB also has a "flush" feature that enables you to flush the current configuration to disk for use when the client starts again.
+TIB also has a "flush" feature that enables you to flush the current configuration to disk for use when the client starts again, this process is automatically triggered everytime that a create, update or delete action is performed, on flushing changes then a backup of the previous state is created, this backup process changes depending on the profile's storage system connected (file or mongo).

 TIB does not store profiles in shared store, so if you have multiple TIB instances, they need to be configured individually (for now), since we don't expect TIB stores to change often, this is acceptable.